ona-li-toki-e-jan-Epiphany-tawa-mi/ISawedThisPlayerInHalf/README.md

 ## How to Use
-These chat commands allow you to control offsets in-game.
+These chat commands allow you to control offsets, the new position of the torso, in-game.

 * Help: **::offsets help**
 * Set offsets: **::offsets set \<x> \<y> \<z>**